 As part of Slovenia's programme to join the Eurozone in 2007, Slovenia's rate of inflation was reduced to Eurozone inflation levels in 2005.
 Due to the sudden increases in international commodity and oil prices in 2007 and 2008, Slovenia's rate of inflation temporarily exceeded the average Eurozone rate of inflation.
 In the second half of 2008, however, Slovenia's rate of inflation fell significantly, from 6.9 per cent. to 1.8 per cent., mainly due to a strong decline in oil and food prices in the global markets and, as a consequence, the rate of inflation differential with the Eurozone rate of inflation narrowed, falling below the Eurozone average rate in 2011.
 Slovenia's rate of inflation was generally low in 2010 and 2011, reaching approximately 2 per cent., driven principally by weak economic activity, and lower energy and food prices and excise duties.
+In 2012, the inflation rate was slightly higher than the Eurozone average mainly due to increases of excise duties on fuel.

-The following table sets out the annual average inflation rate (as measured by the Harmonised Index of Consumer Prices), which is used by the ECB as a general indicator of inflation and price stability for the years ended 31 December 2007 to 2011 and the six months ended 30 June 2011 and 2012:
+The following table sets out the annual average inflation rate (as measured by the Harmonised Index of Consumer Prices), which is used by the ECB as a general indicator of inflation and price stability for the years ended 31 December 2008 to 2012:

-Year ended 31 December Six months ended 30 June
+Year ended 31 December

-2007 2008 2009 2010 2011 2011 2011 2012
+2008 2009 2010 2011 2012

-Eurozone

-2.1 3.3 0.3 1.6 2.7 2.7 2.4
+Eurozone 3.3 0.3 1.6 2.7 2.5

-Slovenia

-3.8 5.5 0.9 2.1 2.1 1.6 2.4
+Slovenia 5.5 0.9 2.1 2.1 2.8